-Enter IBM Watson and IBM Supply Chain Insights (SCI)
+Enter IBM Sterling Supply Chain Insights (SCI)

-By leveraging IBM Watson cognitive technology, IBM Supply Chain Insights provides companies with unprecedented, detailed visibility and extensive real-time insights across their supply chains.
+By leveraging IBM Watson cognitive technology, IBM Sterling Supply Chain Insights provides companies with unprecedented, detailed visibility and extensive real-time insights across their supply chains.

 It establishes a single, shared view of supply chain data—including dark and unstructured data—and provides an aggregate view of the health of the supply chain to help organizations anticipate and avoid disruptions.
 It leverages the Watson technology—trained in supply chain—to predict, assess, and mitigate risks, delays, and disruptions.

 Also, leveraging AI capabilities, Watson acts like a trusted business advisor—learning about the business, partners, and processes, providing guidance and expertise to help resolve issues when they arise.
 It sorts through and interprets data, providing intelligent alerts, analysis, and insights.

 As a result, companies can improve supply chain operations, reduce costs, improve customer satisfaction, and outperform competitors.

 Sterling Supply Chain Insights leverages cognitive technology, is trained in supply chain, and comprehensive search, visibility, and insights across your supply chain operations.
 With SCI, organizations can predict, assess and mitigate disruptions, manage risks, and optimize the supply chain to deliver greater value to the business.